VHSQ/DynaSift/README.md

 Contact
 -------

-If you have any questions or issues, please don't hesitate to contact me at [insert contact information].
+If you have any questions or issues, please don't hesitate to contact me.